 Pennsylvania's 529 College Savings Program

-- Pennsylvania 529 Guaranteed Savings Plan (GSP): This is a lower-risk, pre-paid tuition plan designed to help your savings keep pace with rising tuition.
+The Pennsylvania 529 Guaranteed Savings Plan (GSP) is a lower-risk, pre-paid tuition plan designed to help your savings keep pace with rising tuition.
 Pennsylvania residents acquire units that increase in value over time to track average tuition increases in one of several school categories as selected by the participant.
-If you save enough for a semester at one of the state universities today, you'll have enough for a semester at that school in the future – no matter when or how much tuition has gone up in the meantime.
+If you save enough for a semester at one of the state universities today, you'll have enough for a semester at that school in the future—no matter when or how much tuition has gone up in the meantime.
 It’s a good way to save, even if you’re not a financial guru because the Pennsylvania Treasury Department does the investing work for you.

-- Pennsylvania 529 Investment Plan (IP): Here you can choose from 15 different investment options offered by The Vanguard Group.
-Funds range from conservative to balanced or aggressive in their investment approaches.
+With the Pennsylvania 529 Investment Plan (IP), you can choose from 15 different investment options offered by The Vanguard Group, and funds range from conservative to aggressive in their investment approaches.
 How you invest is up to you.
 Anyone can open a PA 529 IP account with as little as $25 and make contributions of $25 or more whenever you want.
 Payroll deduction and automatic investing plans make saving even easier.

 Benefits of the Pennsylvania 529 College Savings Plan